 The Parade of Homes was established in 1958 by the builders association and it is held twice annually, in the spring and in the fall.
 Over the past six decades, the event has featured more than 2,000 brand new homes in more than 300 neighborhoods throughout Alachua County.
 All the homes featured in the parade are built by members of the builders association, which is designed to promote, educate and serve building industry professionals in Florida.
 BANCF is a valuable resource to connect you to building professionals in our area, in addition to providing unique opportunities to support its more than 550 members.
 Each parade requires contributions from numerous people, including builders, developers, subcontractors, lenders, suppliers, designers and others.
 Collectively, these professionals combine their talents and resources to show the public the newest ideas and advances in the housing industry and highlight the best they have to offer.

 For community members, this is your opportunity to look at dozens of new homes in Alachua County that showcase a variety of styles, floor plans, and features.
-Due to the postponement of this year’s spring event to June, our entry this year at Lot 5 in Fletcher Park is already occupied by our happy homeowners and therefore not open to the public.
-The good news is you can take a virtual tour of this home anytime instead!
+Our entry this year at Lot 12 in Fletcher Park will be open to the public.
+Even if you aren't able to make it to this year's event, you can take a virtual tour of this home anytime instead!

 Additionally, even if you’re not in the market for a new home in Gainesville, the Parade is the perfect way to gather ideas and inspirations for renovations or additions that could enhance your existing property.